-Parcels posted in a Saskatchewan Crown Land Sale are requested by oil companies through the Integrated Resources Information System (IRIS).
+Parcels posted in a Saskatchewan Crown Public Offering are requested by oil companies through the Integrated Resources Information System (IRIS).

 Posting requests submitted by companies are reviewed by Saskatchewan's Ministry of Energy and Resources to determine whether or not the lands are already under lease, or if they are encumbered by caveats or other restrictions.